 These instant notifications enable managers to identify and respond swiftly to cases of harassment that may have otherwise gone unnoticed or unreported.

-Not only will productivity tools provide actionable data to make the workplace safer, but it also establishes a legal paper trail to prove the organisation put processes in place to protect employees.
+Not only will these systems provide actionable data to make the workplace safer, but it also establishes a legal paper trail to prove the organisation put processes in place to protect employees.

 This paper trail can help provide important legal protection to back up termination proceedings and to minimise litigation risks over the long run.